pacoispaco/faststamps/stamp-catalogue-api/README.md

 ## The stamp catalog CSV file

 The Catalogue API will read a stamp catalogue in CSV format.
+Currently it will read the `data/french-stamps.csv` file.

 The API assumes the following structure of CSV file:

 * The first row contains column headers and the subsequent rows contain data on individal stamps.
 * Each row must represent data on a single stamp.